erigontech/erigon/docs/programmers_guide/guide.md

 `HASHER` opcode pops an item from the stack, then pushes a Keccak-256 state onto the stack (plus a counter of how many items have been fed to it).
-The item popped from the stack is getting hashed and the resuling hash is fed into the Keccak-256 state.
+The item popped from the stack is getting hashed and the resulting hash is fed into the Keccak-256 state.
 The value of the operand specified how many empty strings are fed to the Keccak-256 state prior to the popped item's hash.

 `LEAF` opcode consumes the next key-value pair, creates a new leaf node and pushes it onto the stack.
 The operand